trychlos/pwix-i18n/README.md

 Letting the language be specified, this method allows the caller to ask for a translation different from the current one.

-When supplementary arguments are provided, they are used according to the standard `printf()` specifications.
+When additional arguments are provided, they are used according to the standard `printf()` specifications.

 #### `pwixI18n.langEnumerate( language, cb )`